Mazuration: Description

 Another important fact was that from around the 13th century there existed the // phoneme, which descended from earlier softened /rʲ/.
 Its pronunciation could be described as between [r] and [ʒ], being both a trill and a fricative (the Czech language still has this sound).

 The hardening (depalatalization) of the postalveolar series and the affricates /t͡sʲ/ and /d͡zʲ/ happened around the 16th century.
 In non-mazurating dialects the resultant system was as described at the beginning of this section.
 In mazurating dialects the system was instead simplified, and the postalveolar sibilants merged completely with the dentialveolars:

 leaving only two series of sibilants.
 The two earlier soft affricates depalatalized as in the other dialects.
 Significantly, the new dentialveolars, continuing earlier postalveolars, are now also hard, as in the non-masurating dialects, so [ɨ] always follows them, not [i] (but see below).

 Also important is the fate of /r̝/: in most dialects, both mazurating and not, this sound shifted to [ʐ] around the 18th century.
 In dialects without mazuration this caused its merger with former original /ʐ/.
 Since Polish spelling follows etymology, this sound is spelled ⟨rz⟩, while the original /ʐ/ is spelled ⟨ż⟩.
 But in mazurating dialects there was already no /ʐ/ to begin with, so that phoneme only changed its articulation.
 In these dialects also [ʂ] is an allophone of /ʐ/ in devoicing positions (at the end of the utterance, adjacent to voiceless sounds and in some dialects always at word end).
-The changing of every modern /ʐ/ to /z/, regardless of etymology is a staple of inaptly imitating mazuration.
+The changing of every modern /ʐ/ to /z/, regardless of etymology, is a case of hypercorrection stemming from an attempt to imitate mazuration.

-Below are some examples, which showcase the differences between mazurating and non-mazurating pronunciation:
+Below are some examples which showcase the differences between mazurating and non-mazurating pronunciation: